-(Currently Closed) Explore leadership and supervision through facilitated book discussion groups.
+(Currently not accepting new participants.
+Check back for future groups) Explore leadership and supervision through facilitated book discussion groups.
 We are teaming up this semester with the UL Alumni Association to read the best-selling book Dare to Lead.
 Author Brene Brown describes Dare to Lead as “The ultimate playbook for developing brave leaders and courageous cultures.
 Daring leadership is a collection of four skill sets that are 100% teachable.
 It’s learning and practice that requires brave work, tough conversations, and showing up with our whole hearts.”

 Each participant will be responsible for acquiring the Dare to Lead book and complete the assigned reading prior to the session.